Master’s, Doctoral and Certificate Program Applications

 The Winifred O. Stone and Presidential Graduate Diversity Scholarship will be offered on a competitive basis to Summer 2018 and Fall 2018 applicants with strong academic qualifications as defined by the admission criteria of the Graduate College and the respective graduate program.
 This award will consist of a scholarship in the amount of $5,000 per year (Master’s or Specialist) or $7,500 per year (Doctoral), in addition to any financial support that might be offered by the student’s program.

 Each Spring, the Graduate College gives out an award that recognizes the best Teaching Assistants (TAs) and Teaching Associates (TIs).
 The awards, sponsored by the Graduate College, are designed to encourage and reward excellence in undergraduate instruction.
 Recognizing the role of Graduate Assistants (GAs) as valued teaching colleagues is an important part of building our university community.
-The deadline for application is February 27, 2017 at 5:00 pm.

 The Distinguished Thesis Award is granted annually as a way of recognizing and promoting excellence in research and thesis advising.
 Since the intent of the competition is to recognize distinguished scholarship by students who are pursuing their first graduate research degree, individuals who have received a Ph.D. (or comparable research degree) in any discipline prior to the writing of the master's thesis are not eligible.
 However, recipients of a first professional degree awarded prior to the writing of the thesis may be nominated.
 Note that original works accepted "in lieu of thesis" (such as musical compositions, published books, works of art, computer software, etc.) may not be nominated for this particular award.
 Please click on the title to see the description, nomination process and selection criteria of the award.